Srinivas11789/SecurityNuggets/captureTheFlag/Miscellaneous/squareCtf2018/deAnonymization/README.md

 ### Result

-* Using details of Elyssa throws the answer
+* At reset password page, Using details of Elyssa throws the answer

 `
     "4 Magdeline": {